Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 - ¼ cup almond flour

-- 2 tbsp unflavored whey protein powder substitute: 1 Tbsp oat bran or ¼ cup more almond flour
+- 2 tablespoon unflavored whey protein powder substitute: 1 tablespoon oat bran or ¼ cup more almond flour

 - Preheat oven to 400 degrees F.